htmlbanjo/disco-courier/README.md

 The goal of Disco-Courier is to normalize and condense data for easy reading or transfer to the format of your choice.
 It drives data around in a _SSSSOUPED UP MOTOR CARRIAGE!_

-It is the first of three services in a larger project.
+It is the first of three repos aimed at a larger project.

 _**Things you can use Disco-Courier for:**_